Anxiety disorders are among the most common mental health conditions in the U.S.

-Need Anxiety Treatment in New Orleans, Kenner, or Metairie?
+Need Anxiety Treatment in the New Orleans area?
 Here’s How To Get Started With a Behavioral Health Plan

 We know that one of the hardest steps towards improving your overall mental health wellness and self-care practice is taking the first step toward seeking anxiety treatment.
 As mental health professionals, we know that even researching anxiety disorders and finding this webpage took courage.
 If you’re considering working with a licensed professional counselor as a way to cope with anxiety – or you just don’t feel like yourself – we encourage you to reach out to our Greater New Orleans area behavioral health counseling services for help.

 You can fill out our online contact form or call us at (504) 302-7771 to discuss our Louisiana mental health services.
 In talking with you, we’ll match you with a trained and experienced counselor who specializes in treating anxiety disorders and can help get you on the path to recovery.
 Improving your overall wellness is our goal!
 From New Orleans to Kenner, the West Bank to the Louisiana Northshore, Chalmette to Gretna, Orleans Parish, Jefferson Parish, and everywhere in between – we’re here to serve you.